-Walt Disney World will be celebrating 50 years of magic and memories on October 1, 2021.
-And for its golden anniversary, Disney has planned 18 months of celebrations, special shows, light displays and new outfits for its most beloved characters.
+Walt Disney World celebrates 50 years of magic and memories on Oct.
+1. And for its golden anniversary, Disney has planned 18 months of celebrations, special shows, nighttime spectaculars and new outfits for its most beloved characters.

-So far, we’ve only gotten a glimpse of what Disney has in store for “The World’s Most Magical Celebration,” but there’s definitely enough to be excited about.
+So far, we’ve only gotten a sample of what Disney has in store for “The World’s Most Magical Celebration,” but there’s definitely enough to be excited about.

-Fresh off a new paint job from last year, Cinderella Castle will be decorated with a series of golden ribbons wrapping around its blue turrets.
-An iridescent medallion emblazoned with the golden number ’50’ will hang above the front balcony.
+Fresh off a new paint job from last year, Cinderella Castle has been decorated with a series of golden ribbons wrapping around its blue turrets.
+An iridescent medallion emblazoned with the golden number ’50’ hangs above the front balcony.
 It’s a great way to celebrate the anniversary without covering the castle in icing and gumdrops.

 The other park icons are also getting new looks with nighttime light displays.
 The Tower of Terror, Tree of Life and Spaceship Earth are all getting their own nighttime projections to celebrate.
 Hollywood Studios’ Tower of Terror will transform from its normally foreboding exterior into an iridescent dream hotel at night, while Animal Kingdom’s Tree of Life will invite magical fireflies into its branches.
 Epcot’s Spaceship Earth will be making a more permanent change, with the addition of new lights that will connect across the geodesic sphere to resemble stars in the night sky.

 Mickey, Minnie and the gang are sporting new “EARidescent” anniversary outfits, complete with sparkles and embroidery of Cinderella Castle.
 Cast members across the parks will also have their own iridescent name tags to match.